Nursid/attendance/OPTIMIZATION_README.md

 WHERE status = 1 AND verified = 1 AND manual != 2 AND mode != 'Log'
   AND io_time BETWEEN ?
 AND ?
 AND user_id IN (1,2,3,4,5) AND bussiness_id = ?
 GROUP BY user_id, DATE(FROM_UNIXTIME(io_time));

+-- Check attendance list query execution time
+EXPLAIN SELECT user_id, io_time, mode, manual, verified FROM attendance
+WHERE status = 1 AND verified = 1 AND manual != 2 AND mode != 'Log'
+  AND io_time BETWEEN ?
+AND ?
+AND user_id IN (1,2,3,4,5) AND bussiness_id = ?
+ORDER BY user_id, io_time ASC;
 ```

 ## Future Enhancements